 After this special screening of For Sama, programme editor Emily Rhodes will talk to filmmaker and writer Beri Shalmashi and journalist and writer Minka Nijhuis about the dilemma that director Waad Al-Kateab faced: to flee in order to keep her family safe, or to stay to help save the lives of her fellow citizens.

 Minka Nijhuis (1958) is a journalist and writer.
 She studied psychology and communication sciences at the University of Amsterdam.
 She specialised in slow journalism and reported on conflicts in Cambodia, Burma, Kosovo, East Timor, Iraq, Afghanistan and Syria.
 She has written several books about her travels, including The House of Khala.
 A family in Baghdad (2004, revised edition 2008) and Burma.
 Land of secrets (2009).
-Her new book, Gekkenwerk, will appear on the 31st of March at Nijgh en Van Ditmar.
+Her new book, Gekkenwerk – de zorgvuldig bewaarde geheimen van een oorlogsjournalist is set to appear on the 31st of March at Nijgh en Van Ditmar.
+This tragicomic novel offers a glimpse into the profession of a war journalist.